RegreDanger/synctube-api/README.md

 	 - Vercel CLI installed.
 You can install it by running the following command in your terminal:
 	 `npm i -global vercel`

-	- Login to Vercel
 	 - if you haven't logged in to Vercel yet, run the following command to log in:
 	 `vercel login`
 	 Follow the prompts to log in with your Vercel account.

 	 - Once you logged in, run:
 	 `vercel .`
 	 And follow the prompts to set up the API in your server.